 - the capability to prevent or mitigate the consequences of accidents that could result in potential offsite exposures

-A containment isolation valve is safety-related, for example, because by isolating the reactor coolant lines it confines radioactivity to the containment building and performs the functions defined above.
+A containment isolation valve is safety-related, for example, because isolating the reactor coolant lines confines radioactivity to the containment building and performs the functions defined above.
 It helps keep radioactivity away from the public.

-The IEEE created its own term for “safety-related electric equipment,” which is “Class 1E.”
+The IEEE created its term for “safety-related electric equipment,” which is “Class 1E.”
 In IEEE 308 it gives the definition of Class 1E as follows:

-The safety classification of the electric equipment and systems that are essential to emergency reactor shutdown, containment isolation, reactor core cooling, and containment and reactor heat removal or that are otherwise essential in preventing significant release of radioactive material to the environment.
+The safety classification of the electric equipment and systems that are essential to emergency reactor shutdown, containment isolation, reactor core cooling, and containment and reactor heat removal or that are otherwise essential in preventing the significant release of radioactive material to the environment.

-See also: IAEA Safety Standards, Safety Classification of Structures, Systems and Components in Nuclear Power Plants.
+See also: IAEA Safety Standards, Safety Classification of Structures, Systems, and Components in Nuclear Power Plants.
 Specific Safety Guide No. SSG-30, ISBN 978–92 –0–115413–2.
 Vienna, 2014.

 Active and Passive Nuclear Safety

 Nowadays, the most common nuclear reactors (PWRs and BWRs) rely mostly on active safety systems.
 Active in the sense that they involve electrical or mechanical operation on command systems (e.g., high-pressure water pumps).
 But the trend is to introduce more passive design features.